 As the economic crisis worsens, the foremost responsibility of governments is to redesign our political and economic systems so that no-one dies of hunger.
-But this will never happen without an unparalleled uprising of public support, says Mohammed Mesbahi.
+But this will never happen without an unparalleled uprising of public support, writes Mohammed Mesbahi.

 All the commentary from expert analysts about the crumbling financial system is almost useless to understand what is really happening in the world today.
 Countless articles are written about how to fix the economy and restore growth to the system, but they are only relevant to a system that was never sustainable and is now coming to an end.
 What we call the ‘system' has become so complicated that it appears to have a life of its own, and not even the most sophisticated banker understands what is going on anymore.
 Few economists speak in terms that mean anything to the ordinary person who is struggling to find or keep a job, make ends meet and provide for their family.
 The disconnection between the worlds of powerful politicians in their private meetings, and the everyday lives of the people they are called to serve is more apparent than ever before.
 But at the same time, something profoundly new is happening throughout the world that requires a much simpler way of looking at things if we are to comprehend what it means.